IMAGE BY Karston Tannis for The Curl Revolution

 If you and your stylist decide that thinning is indeed the best way forward, I recommend shopping for a stylist who has mastered more techniques than just the thinning shears!
 Mayim doesn’t often reach for the thinning shears when working with curly hair because this technique has a tendency to “fuzz out” curly hair, she says.
 But she does use slicing, carving, and notching techniques to systematically remove weight from the hair, depending on need.

-Talk to your stylist about which thinning techniques suit your needs
+Talk to your stylist about which thinning techniques suit your specific needs

 Aylah is specific about which thinning techniques she’ll use to respond to different needs, hair textures, and curl patterns.
 For instance, she’s more likely to use carving for stronger textures with bigger waves; and she'll use slicing on curly hair that’s weighing itself down.